The views expressed by the host on this program are right.

 Bill Clinton's been lobbying for this deal.

-Well, he's got Hillary out there saying she didn't know anything about it, yet it's all on her financial disclosure forms.
+And he's got Hillary out there saying she didn't know anything about it, yet it's all on her financial disclosure forms.

 We don't know if he's got a percentage of the deal.

-Nobody knows because he hasn't had to register, and nobody cares.
+Nobody knows because he hasn't had to register and nobody cares.

 Nobody apparently in the drive-by media wants to follow that story up.

-She gets to go out there, and Clintons as usual get to have both sides of the issue.
+Clintons, as usual, get to have both sides of the issue.

-Clinton's for it, except with certain audiences, and Hillary's against it.
+Clinton's for it, except with certain audiences.

-The Libs can't win this on the security side, which is one of the things that troubles me about the the squeamishness on the Republicans.
+The Libs can't win this on the security side, which is one of the things that troubles me about the squeamishness on the Republicans.

-All you have to do is ask the Libs three things about the port deal.
+Have to do is ask the Libs three things about the port deal.

 I guess you'll have no problem with that.

-But my my my big red flag is who's pushing this and why.
+But my my, my big red flag is, who's pushing this and why?

-And I don't want to I don't want to rehash what took me a week to explain to you because that's not the point here.
+I don't want to rehash what took me a week to explain to you, because that's not the point here, but i've always thought politically, this thing never had a prayer um, and now i'm even more suspicious.

-I mean, it's been out there for a while, but we're just learning about it now.
+This airline deal coming along, and now I mean it's been out there for a while, but we're just learning about it now.

-Now, do you honestly think this administration?
+Do you honestly think this administration?

-There are people beginning to talk.
+There are people beginning to talk they've lost touch.

-The reason we supported Bush in the White House because we thought there was a well-oiled political machine in there and that everything would end up okay, but now people are starting to have their doubts about that.
+Because we thought there was a well-oiled political machine in there and that everything would end up okay.

-Looks like it's not operating at all, and if it is, it doesn't know what it's doing.
+It looks like there is no political machine, looks like it's not operating at all and if it is, it doesn't know what it's doing.

 Well, not so fast, ladies and gentlemen.